This index provides quick access to major digitized University Archives collections.

 The WSU Retirees Association (WSURA) collects oral history interviews with faculty, staff, and students from the early days of Wright State.
 This is an ongoing project, with new interviews still being conducted.
 Interview videos and transcripts are available online in CORE Scholar: WSU Retirees Association (WSURA) Oral History Project.

 NEWS (Notes, Events, Wright State University) was a monthly newsletter published by Wright State between April of 1970 and February of 1975.
 This newsletter was created with the primary purpose "to keep a broad cross section of people informed about the growth and progress of Ohio’s youngest state university".
+It is available online in CORE Scholar: WSU News.

 Wright State University only had an official yearbook for a few years.
 Yearbooks from 1968, 1969, and 1971 are available online in CORE Scholar: Wright State University Yearbooks.